Penuwch: Places of worship

 Penuwch lies in the ecclesiastical parish of Nantcwnlle, anciently known as Llancwnlle.
 The parish church stands in the nearby village of Bwlchllan.
 A Calvinistic Methodist chapel was built in Penuwch in 1817 and the current chapel building dates from 1867.
 In 1913 an Anglican mission church was also built in the upper part of the village.
 This church was closed and converted into a private residence during the latter part of the 20th century.

 Primary school

 Penuwch Primary School was opened in 1879.
-In 2013 the School was merged with other local Primary schools including Llangeitho and is now known as the Penuwch campus of Rhos Helyg Primary School.
-The school closed in 2014, and after purchase by a local farmer became 'The Hungry Ram', a Bistro/Restaurant.
+In 2013 the School was merged with other local Primary schools including Llangeitho and was known as the Penuwch campus of Rhos Helyg Primary School.
+The school closed in 2014, and after purchase by a local farmer became 'The Hungry Ram', a Bistro/Restaurant.The school building is currently not being used.